-The time from when a quantity of a product is received at a warehouse until the time the last unit of measure (UOM) of that product is issued from the warehouse represents one turn of inventory.
-Inventory turnover, therefore, is measured in time; usually a number of months.
+The time from when a quantity of a product is received at a warehouse until the time the last unit of measure of that product is issued from the warehouse represents one turn of inventory.
+The inventory turnover ratio (ITR) - also called unit turn ratio (UTR) - therefore, is measured as the number of times the inventory turns.
+It is usually measured as turns per year, but it could also be measured over a different period of time, especially if there is a seasonal pattern of consumption.

 This is the inverse of months of stock (MOS), which states the length of time it will take to turn the inventory, e.g., 6 MOS will turn one time in 6 months.
 It's important to think of products in terms of inventory turns so that you can manage it from an aggregated perspective.